-\restateCorollary{cor: k-component LSM}{section~\ref{sec: k-component LSM}}
+\restateCorollary{cor: k-component LSM}{Section~\ref{sec: k-component LSM}}

-Our final algorithm is for the general variant:
+Finally we give an algorithm for the general variant:

-\restateTheorem{thm: k-component general}{section~\ref{sec: k-component general}}
+\restateTheorem{thm: k-component general}{Section~\ref{sec: k-component general}}

-The algorithm, $\mysf B_k$, partitions the input sequence into phases.
+The algorithm $\mysf B_k$ partitions the input sequence into phases.
 Before the start of each phase, it has just one component in its cover, called the current ``root'', containing all items inserted before the start of the phase.
 During the phase, $\mysf B_k$ recursively simulates $\mysf B_{k-1}$ to handle the insertions occurring during the phase, and uses the cover that consists of the root component together with the (at most $k-1$) components currently used by $\mysf B_{k-1}$.
 At the end of the phase, $\mysf B_k$ does a \emph{full merge} --- it merges all components into one new component, which becomes the new root.
 It extends the phase maximally subject to the constraint that the cost incurred by $\mysf B_{k-1}$ during the phase does not exceed $k-1$ times the cost of the full merge that ends the phase.

-\subsection{Properties of Optimal Offline Solutions}
+\subsection{Properties of optimal offline solutions}

-Bentley and Saxe showed that, among newest-first (which they called \emph{arboreal}) solutions, their various transforms were near-optimal for uniform inputs~\cite {bentley_decomposable_1979,bentley_decomposable_1980}.
-Mehlhorn showed (for uniform inputs) that the best newest-first solution has cost at most a constant times the optimum~\cite{mehlhorn_lower_1981}.
-We strengthen and generalizes this:
+Bentley and Saxe showed that, among newest-first solutions (which they called \emph{arboreal}), their various transforms were near-optimal for uniform inputs~\cite {bentley_decomposable_1979,bentley_decomposable_1980}.
+Mehlhorn showed (also for uniform inputs) that the best newest-first solutions have cost at most a constant times optimum~\cite{mehlhorn_lower_1981}.
+We generalize and strengthen Mehlhorn's result:

-\restateTheorem{thm: offline}{section~\ref{sec: offline}}
+\restateTheorem{thm: offline}{Section~\ref{sec: offline}}

-One corollary is that Bentley and Saxe's transforms give optimal solutions (up to lower-order terms) for uniform inputs.
+One consequence is that Bentley and Saxe's transforms give optimal solutions (up to lower-order terms) for uniform inputs.
 Another is that, for Min-Sum and $k$-Component Dynamization, optimal solutions can be computed in time $O(n^3)$ and $O(k n^3)$, respectively, because optimal newest-first solutions can be computed in these time bounds via natural dynamic programs.